 Research is a major component of the Department of Ophthalmology and it encompasses both the basic and clinical sciences.
 The second floor of the Mason Eye Institute is totally devoted to research laboratories and support facilities.
 Additionally, there is research space at the Harry S. Truman Veterans Hospital across the street.
-Four full-time PhD researchers hold faculty appointments in the Department of Ophthalmology and are responsible for research efforts in the basic sciences.
+Four PhD researchers hold faculty appointments in the Department of Ophthalmology and are responsible for research efforts in the basic sciences.
 Research interests within the department are diverse and cover a wide range of ophthalmologic problems.

 Basic Science Research